-SC shootings: Suspect made call before opening fire
+South Carolina shootings: Suspect made call before opening fire

 "I don't know how they knew to go in the bathroom, but I know her teacher was shaken up.
 I know all the kids were scared.
 There was a bunch of kids crying.
 She didn't talk for about five minutes when I got her."

-It is unclear whether the alleged shooter knew any of the school victims.
-While his motive is unclear, terrorism has been ruled out, authorities say.
-CNN has not determined whether the suspect has an attorney.
+It is unclear whether the teen in custody knew any of the school victims.
+The motive for the shooting is unclear, but terrorism has been ruled out, authorities said.
+CNN has not determined whether the teen has an attorney.

-Veteran firefighter helped save lives
+Longtime firefighter helped save lives

-School nurses and emergency responders saved the life of the boy who was shot in the leg, said Scott Stoller, the director of EMS in Anderson County.
+School nurses and emergency responders saved the life of the boy who was shot in the leg, said Scott Stoller, the director of Emergency Medical Services in Anderson County.

 "Training, proper equipment is absolutely critical and without their early intervention the outcome would have been very different," he said.

-One of the people credited with saving lives is firefighter Jamie Brock, who declined to talk to the media.
-The 30-year veteran volunteer firefighter, who was not armed, took down the suspect on the playground, the affiliate reported.
+One of the people credited with saving lives is firefighter Jamie Brock.
+The 30-year veteran volunteer firefighter, who was not armed, took down the suspect on the playground, WYFF reported.
+Brock declined to talk to the media.

 Active shooter training

 The school has no video cameras, according to Joanne Avery, superintendent for Anderson County District 4.
-She told WYFF that the staff has had a lot of active shooter training, which came in handy during the incident.
+She told WYFF that the staff had undergone active shooter training, which proved useful during the shooting.

 "We are heartbroken about this senseless act of violence," Avery said

-Townville Elementary has canceled classes for the rest of the week, and is providing counseling services.
+Townville Elementary canceled classes for the rest of the week and is providing counseling services.

-The school is southwest of Greenville -- near the Georgia line -- and has about 280 students and 30 school employees, according to its website.
+The school has about 280 students and 30 school employees, according to its website.